berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 X server that is local.
 If direct is False, then a rendering context that renders through the X server is created.

-Direct rendering contexts may be a scarce resource in some imple- mentations.
+Direct rendering contexts may be a scarce resource in some implementations.
 If direct is true, and if a direct rendering context cannot be created, then glXCreateContext will attempt to create an indirect context instead.

-glXCreateContext can generate the following GLX extension er-
+glXCreateContext can generate the following GLX extension errors:
-rors: GLXBadContext if share list is neither zero nor a valid GLX render- ing context; BadValue if visual is not a valid X Visual or if GLX does not support it; BadMatch if share list de nes an address space that cannot be shared with the newly created context or if share list was created on a di erent screen than the one referenced by visual; BadAlloc if the server
+GLXBadContext if share list is neither zero nor a valid GLX rendering context; BadValue if visual is not a valid X Visual or if GLX does not support it; BadMatch if share list de nes an address space that cannot be shared with the newly created context or if share list was created on a di erent screen than the one referenced by visual; BadAlloc if the server